icon-project/icon-project.github.io/docs/step.md

 # Step Price

-Transaction fee is calculated as `requiredStep = usedStep * stepPrice`.
+Transaction fee is calculated as `usedStep * stepPrice`.

-- Where `stepPrice` is the ICX exchange rate, and `usedStep` is calulated by the sum of `stepCost` for each action processed in the transaction.
+- Where `stepPrice` is the ICX exchange rate, and `usedStep` is the sum of `stepCost` for each action processed in the transaction.

-- If the `requiredStep` exceeds the `stepLimit` you privided, the transaction will fail, but the amount of `stepLimit` is deducted from your balance.
+- If `usedStep` reaches the `stepLimit` before finishing the execution, the transaction will fail with `out of step` error, but the amount of `stepLimit` is deducted from your balance.

-- Before excuting your transaction, there is a prevalidation of the `requiredStep`.
-You account must hold at least `stepLimit * stepPrice`.
+- Before executing your transaction, your account must hold at least `stepLimit * stepPrice` amount of ICX.
 If you do not have sufficient ICX, your transaction will fail immediately.

 You can query the `stepCost` of each action and the maximum possible `stepLimit` value you can set.